MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-telemetry.md

 - What is the number of new SSRS reports present?
 - What is the number of Uncanned SSRS reports present?
 - How frequently are canned reports used?
-- How frequently are each PowerShell commands used?
+- How frequently are each PowerShell command used?
 - What features are used in the administration console? complete Heatmap
 - What is the number of management packs in the SCOM environment?
 - What is the number of non-Microsoft signed packs?